softlayer/githubio_source/content/reference/services/SoftLayer_Product_Package/getActivePrivateHostedCloudPackages.md

 ---
 title: "getActivePrivateHostedCloudPackages"
-description: "This method pulls all the active private hosted cloud packages.
-This will give you a basic description of the packages t... "
+description: "[DEPRECATED] This method pulls all the active private hosted cloud packages.
+This will give you a basic description of t... "
 layout: "method"
 tags:
     - "method"